 Located in the first floor Hinton Center lobby (between Dillon 1 and 2) stop by and get your caffeine buzz, indulge in a salad or baked goodies, and enjoy wireless internet access.
-You can also use your declining balance dollars here as well.
+Accepts cash, credit cards and declining balance dollars.